 The brothers Norris were helped by their father, which supports Adam Norris.
 Adam Norris was the managing director of Hargreaves Lansdown, a financial services company that later established its own investment company.
 In 2016, Forbes magazine reportedly valued more than £200 million.

-At one time in an instance, Lando Norris went on to extend his expertise and familiarising him with different kinds of equipment and tires in the KF and Rotax karting categories.
+In one time in an instance, Lando Norris went on to extend his expertise and familiarise himself with different kinds of equipment and tires in the KF and Rotax karting categories.
 The rigorous workouts of Lando paid off as he accumulated a wonderful title collection.
 He won the 2013 WSK Euro series with one round left.
 Although the next year, he was denied the title of European KF, he took over the 2014 KF World Championship.

 In January 2016, Norris went to New Zealand to attend the Toyota Racing Series as part of the M2 competition team.
 He won six races, including the Grand Prix of New Zealand, and overthrew Jehan Daruvala for the championship.
 Norris traveled to Europe to race with Josef Kaufmann Racing in Formula Renault 2.0 and to participate both in Eurocup as well as the Northern Cup.
 He won both series, won a total of 11 races, and earned ten pole positions in the later series.